 Last week we started digging into our sales data to begin seeing what our trends look like (and kudos to those of you who took me up on my challenge and made a bar chart of your data!).
-This week we’ll do a similar exercise but we’re going to focus on a specific function, HR, and lay out a few ways that practitioners can use HR analytics and data to be more strategic.
+This week we’ll do a similar exercise but we’re going to focus on a specific function within HR, talent acquisition, and lay out a few ways that practitioners can use HR analytics and data to be more strategic.

 When I ask CHROs and HR practitioners about how they use HR analytics, I usually hear about their turnover rate…..but not much else.
 There’s so much more that your HR data can tell you!
 And I’m not just talking about “nice to know” things, I’m talking about insights that directly relate to your goals and affect your bottom line.
 Here are just a few of the ways that you can leverage this resource and start capitalizing on the stories your data’s telling you.

 I often recommend starting your HR analytics journey with Talent Acquisition (TA) because it’s a way to literally begin at the beginning.
 Start at the point of how your applicants find you, and then move through your TA flow: how many applied, how many progressed to each successive stage of the hiring process, until finally how many actually showed up on Day 1 ready to jump in.
 (Bonus: Calculate not just how many continued, but how many didn’t continue at each stage.*)

 You might already be using some applicant tracking software which generates this for you and if so, then you’re a step ahead of the game!
 If not, an Excel spreadsheet (or even pencil and paper) work just as well.
 However you generate your counts, though, the key to optimizing this data is to actually use it.
 So once you’ve either downloaded those reports or calculated your counts through each stage, then sit back and look — really look — at the data.
 Then start tying these observations into your larger goals, your annual objectives and your company’s strategic plan.